-Western Australia has a pearling industry worth about $100 million annually, the second most valuable fishing industry to the State after rock lobster.
+Western Australia's pearling industry was worth about $60 million in 2013, the second most valuable fishing industry to the State after rock lobster.
 It is focused on South Sea pearls from the pearl oyster Pinctada maxima.

 Pearls are sold individually for use in jewellery or as strings of pearls to wear around the neck.